-C. Klapa: harmony
+C. Klapa: Harmony

 The klapa style has been described as sounding pleasant and beautiful, even cultivated (Bezić, 1979).
-Its perceptual goal has been described as 'to achieve the best possible blend of chords' (Ćaleta, 1997, p.
+Its perceptual goal has been described as "to achieve the best possible blend of chords" (Ćaleta, 1997, p.
 135), probably coinciding with that of other love songs all over the world.
 Klapa singers use two tricks to achieve harmony (in the sense of overtone matching): first, they sing in a harmonically based (Western-like) musical scale; second, they use multiple larynges, i.e., klapa is always performed in a choir consisting of five to eight singers.

-D. The absence of a perceptual goal: singer's formant
+D. The absence of a perceptual goal: Singer's formant

-The current study showed that none of the three singing styles relies on a singer's formant.
-This is understandable in the light of Sundberg's (1972) proposal that the perceptual goal of a singer's formant is for the singer not to be masked by the spectrum of a symphonic orchestra.
-According to Sundberg, singers would have no need for a singer's formant if they are accompanied by instruments with lower sound levels, such as a lute.
-This accounts for the absence of a singer's formant in ojkanje, which is always sung a cappella, as well as in klapa, which is usually sung a cappella and only rarely with the accompaniment of light string instruments such as mandolins.
-The tarankanje style is typically performed with two complementary voices (so-called 'big' and 'small'; Karabaić, 1956), which may be two human voices or one human voice and a sopile instrument.
+The current study showed that none of the three singing styles relies on a singer's formant.5 This finding can be compared to the findings by Burns (1986) for American countryand-western folk singing, by Ross (1992) for Estonian folk singing, and by Cleveland et al. (2001) for country singing, none of whom found any evidence for a singer's formant in folk singing styles.
+This absence is understandable in the light of Sundberg's (1972) proposal that the singer's formant originally developed in order for the singer not to be masked by the spectrum of a symphonic orchestra.6 According to Sundberg, singers would have no need for a singer's formant if they are accompanied by instruments with lower sound levels, such as a lute.
+This can explain why a singer's formant never developed in ojkanje, which is always performed a cappella, nor in klapa, which is usually sung a cappella and only rarely with the accompaniment of light string instruments such as mandolins.
+The tarankanje style is typically performed with two complementary voices so-called "big" and "small" (Karabaić, 1956)], which may be two human voices or one human voice and a sopile instrument.
 In the latter case, the human voice is not meant to overcome the spectrum of the sopile.
-On the contrary, the perceptual goal of the human voice seems to be 'onomatopoeic imitation' (Bonifačić, 1996) to mimic the spectral whiteness of the sopile instrument.
+On the contrary, the perceptual goal of the human voice seems to be "onomatopoeic imitation" (Bonifačić, 1996) to mimic the spectral whiteness of the sopile instrument.

 In the case of klapa, the absence of a singer's formant can partly be explained by the fact that it is performed in a choir: since multiple voices contribute to the loudness, the singer's formant is superfluous.
-Rossing et al. (1986) indeed showed that professional singers use a singer's formant consistingly only when performing solo, and hardly use it when performing in a choir.
+Rossing et al. (1986) indeed showed that professional singers use a singer's formant consistingly mainly when performing solo, and use it less when performing in a choir.